uubufr/BootMgr/README.md

     BootMgr test

-This will create bootmgr.cfg and let grub.cfg untouched.
-Restart, and in grub prompt use configfile in order to load bootmgr.cfg.
+This create bootmgr.cfg and don't change grub.cfg.
+Restart, and in grub prompt use 'configfile' to load bootmgr.cfg.
 If all is ok, you can install in with:

     BootMgr update